 Barolo is an intense wine, but it still pairs well with many different types of vegetarian dishes.
 Thanks to its earthy and aromatic profile, it is a great choice for heavier vegetarians dishes with mushrooms, nuts, truffles or strong cheeses.
 It also matches vegetarians dishes with roasted vegetables or tomatoes.

 Tips!
 To learn more about the best wine for vegetarian dishes, we recommend our wine guide for vegetarian food.

 Barolo is an excellent pasta wine.
-Its fruity and earthy aromas pairs well with many different types of pasta.
-The high acidity makes it a good pairing to creamy sauces as well as tomato-based sauces.
+Its fruity and earthy aromas pair well with many different types of pasta.
+The wine's high acidity makes it a good pairing to creamy sauces as well as tomato-based sauces.